 Limited Product Selection

-Print on Demand vs AliExpress Dropshipping: AliExpress Dropshipping Cons
+Print On Demand vs AliExpress Dropshipping: Dropshipping Cons

 There’s one big issue that turns people away from AliExpress dropshipping.
-Here’s an example of a AliExpress dropshipping con:
+Here’s an example of an AliExpress dropshipping con:

 The biggest reason why people avoid trying AliExpress dropshipping is because they think there’s a quality issue.
 Some say they don’t want to sell products from China.
-The reality is most print on demand products are made in China too.
+The reality is most print on demand merchandise is made in China too.
 China is the biggest manufacturing country in the world.
-Are there low quality products on AliExpress?
-Of course.
-But if you stick to the proven sellers with high order volume and high reviews, you greatly reduce the risk of experiencing an issue.
+While there may be a few bad suppliers on the platform, there are also a ton of high-quality suppliers too.
+Heck, the best jewelry I ever bought was from AliExpress.
+And, for a case study, I even have picture proof of an AliExpress unboxing.
+If you stick to the proven sellers with high order volume and high reviews, you greatly reduce the risk of experiencing an issue.
 My AliExpress dropshipping store’s refund rate floats around 1-2% which is actually pretty average.

 When one of my print on demand stores started failing, I decided to sign up for Oberlo and do a mix of print on demand and AliExpress dropshipping.
 My store’s sales started increasing.
 I quickly noticed that more people were buying the AliExpress products instead of my own custom designs.
 But like I said earlier, my designs weren’t very good.
 This is what led to me creating an AliExpress dropshipping store with Oberlo.

 However, if you’re a graphic designer with epic design skills, you can do a mix of print on demand merchandise with AliExpress products.
 Having a mix of the two puts you at a competitive advantage.
 You can offer your customers a greater selection of products, competitive pricing and run a more profitable business.